 If this is your reality, you might consider more help, like feeding therapy.
 Check out my Guide for parents of extremely picky eaters who are looking for more help.

-I’ve personally witnessed how a food system and feeding strategy can help children with ADHD.
+I’ve personally witnessed how good food and a feeding strategy can help children with ADHD.

 We are learning more about what children with ADHD need nutritionally, which enables us to pinpoint the nutrients and foods that can help them.